-This is one of a series of guest posts by participants reflecting on the 21st Johns Hopkins International Fellows in Philanthropy Conference in Lisbon, Portugal.
+This is one of a series of posts by participants reflecting on the 21st Johns Hopkins International Fellows in Philanthropy Conference in Lisbon, Portugal.

 From the 4th to the 6th of July, over twenty Johns Hopkins International Fellows in Philanthropy and guests from around the world gathered in Lisbon, Portugal with students, artists, and third sector practitioners for the 21st JHU Fellows Conference entitled “Arts and the Economic Crisis: Opportunities for the Third Sector?”
 The Conference profiled the current status of the arts and culture sector around the world, and highlighted trends emerging in Portugal as a result of the economic crisis presently gripping the country.